How EPSDT Allows Medicaid Recipients Under the Age of 21 To Receive More Services Than Covered By NC State Plan

 HBOT allows beneficiaries under the age of 21 to receive medically necessary services that would not normally be allowed under the North Carolina Medicaid State Plan.

 Importantly, EPSDT provides for private rights of action under 1983.
 At least all the federal circuit court of appeals have held such.

 Oh, and, BTW, NCTracks will soon also be in charge of EPSDT determinations.

-Posted on April 2, 2014, in Administrative Law Judge, Clinical Policy 4A, CMS, Denials of Medicaid Services, Dental Medicaid Providers, DHHS, Division of Medical Assistance, DMA Clinical Policies, EPSDT, Federal Law, Health Care Providers, Lawsuit, Legal Analysis, Medicaid, Medicaid Appeals, Medicaid Recipient Appeals, Medicaid Recipients, Medicaid Recipients Under 21, Medical Necessity, NC, NCTrack Glitches, NCTracks, North Carolina, Prior Authorization, State Plan and tagged Administrative Law Judge, ALJ, EPSDT, Federal law, HBOT, Medicaid, Medicaid recipients, Medical Necessity, NCTracks, Non-Covered Medicaid Services, North Carolina, Prior Authorization, Recipients under 21, Social Security Act, State Plan.
+Posted on April 2, 2014, in Administrative Law Judge, Clinical Policy 4A, CMS, Denials of Medicaid Services, Dental Medicaid Providers, DHHS, Division of Medical Assistance, DMA Clinical Policies, EPSDT, Federal Law, Health Care Providers and Services, Lawsuit, Legal Analysis, Medicaid, Medicaid Appeals, Medicaid Recipient Appeals, Medicaid Recipients, Medicaid Recipients Under 21, Medical Necessity, NC, NCTrack Glitches, NCTracks, North Carolina, Prior Authorization, State Plan and tagged Administrative Law Judge, ALJ, EPSDT, Federal law, HBOT, Medicaid, Medicaid recipients, Medical Necessity, NCTracks, Non-Covered Medicaid Services, North Carolina, Prior Authorization, Recipients under 21, Social Security Act, State Plan.
 Bookmark the permalink.
-6 Comments.
+7 Comments.